anandpanda3/Blog_Application_Assignment/README.md

 If you have any questions or feedback about this project, feel free to contact me at [anandpandacs@gmail.com](mailto:anandpandacs@gmail.com).

+## Note
-# This is the submission to the perosnal blog platform development task given by Attack Capital.
+This is the submission to the perosnal blog platform development task given by Attack Capital.
 I am thankful for shortlisting me for this round and hope to work with them in the future.